Nepal Idol

-Nepal Idol (नेपाल आइडल) is a Nepali reality television singing competition that is part of the Idols franchise created and owned by FremantleMedia.
-Nepal Idol 2017 is the first season of Idol Franchise in Nepal which aired on AP1 TV.
+Nepal Idol (नेपाल आइडल) is a Nepalese reality television singing competition that is part of the Idols franchise created and owned by FremantleMedia.
+Nepal Idol 2017 was the first season of Idol Franchise in Nepal which aired on AP1 TV.

 In the first season, audition were held at seven cities; Nepalgunj, Butwal, Narayangarh, Birgunj, Biratnagar, Pokhara and Kathmandu.
 Contestants aged 16 to 30 years of age are allowed to participate.
 The first ever season of the show was won by Buddha Lama from Pokhara, Nepal in which a total of 93,100,000 votes were cast for the grand finale.
 Similarly, the second season of Nepal Idol was won by Ravi Oad from Dhangadi.
 And, the third season of Nepal Idol was won by Sajja Chaulagain from Morang.
 According to organizers more than 1,25,000 people were watching the Grand Finale Event live on YouTube, which was a record for any Nepalese Television Show to be watched online.
 Nepal Idol is produced by AP1 TV for Annapurna Media Network.

 In the finale event of season 3, the announcement of winner was affected due to COVID-19 positive case from one of the production team member which withheld the finale program and winner was declared by digital method.